Accessibility

 If a website automatically re-encodes a file, then the file may also have its sampling rate change.
 The only issue is the act of distortion during the resampling from a re-sampler that users cannot inspect.

-Another problem comes from redoing lossy compression if the hosting site performs a re-encoding.
+Another problem comes from the additional round of “lossy” compression that happens when the hosting site re-encodes everything.
 With a file in a format such as MP3, the sound went through one round of lossy compression.
 You can go through one round of this and never be able to detect a difference with your ears.
 The story is different when it comes to doing lossy compression on a file that already went through lossy compression.
 Imagine a photocopy of a photocopy, a JPEG of a JPEG, or a still image from a video camera’s footage of the printout of a smartphone camera’s photograph of a computer monitor.

 Share this on . . .